psuresh21/card-generator/README.md

 # card-generator

 # card-generator
-The generator is the best debit/credit card generator for personal use only.It's loads only all valid cards numbers based on an algorithm.
+The card-generator is the best debit/credit card generator for personal use only.It's loads only all valid cards numbers based on an algorithm.

 # Why need to use a card-generator?
 - easy to use